 The Agenda for America's Entrepreneurs: Infrastructure & Economic Development

 To compete fairly, it’s essential that community development and infrastructure initiatives benefit small businesses and their local communities, rather than large corporations.
 Small businesses rely on public infrastructure more than large businesses that have their own infrastructure capabilities.
 The pandemic has also exacerbated issues in the supply chain, which are hammering small business owners’ abilities to recover effectively.
 Investments into the nation’s infrastructure must be targeted to meet the needs of small businesses and traditionally underserved business owners like women, entrepreneurs of color and rural entrepreneurs.

 More than 220,000 of our country's bridges are structurally deficient and need to be repaired or replaced, one of every five miles of America's roads are in poor condition and much of rural America lacks crucial access to broadband technology.
 Investing in both our physical and broadband infrastructure supports access to customers and suppliers, enhances business operations and creates demand for the goods and services small businesses have to sell.
-What's more, infrastructure investments like broadband support the growth of a vibrant freelance and entrepreneurial economy that relies on the Internet for access to markets, customers and services to support operations, a business structure that has been particularly important during the COVID-19 pandemic.
 Our polling shows a majority of small business owners agree that robust investment in our nation's infrastructure is crucial to the success of their business.
+Similarly, our communities should create pathways, not barriers, in starting, growing and expanding a business by ensuring that licenses and permits are not unnecessarily burdensome.